 After finishing the book, we meet with a group of friends who have also read the book to celebrate finishing the novel, give presentations, eat snacks related to the story, and more.
 I love that we have a template to engage and share in learning with our friends and family.
 We benefit so much from collaborating and learning with one another!

-Treehouse Book Club community photos
+Treehouse Book Study community photos